TSP 100: December Is Coming

 - System requirements are specifications about how the system should function, which can be found in the service commitments (see above), relevant laws or regulations, or industry standards and guidelines such as those written by business and trade associations.

 - System incidents include any event that required a response by management to “prevent or reduce the impact” on your organization’s service commitments and system requirements.
 Examples include actual or attempted data theft, or cyber-attacks that damage your systems or compromise their integrity or the confidentiality of the information they process.
 It might also arise from internal factors, if, for example, the system fails to work as designed.

 - Subservice providers: If your organization relies on a SOC report from a subservice provider, those controls must be disclosed in the management’s description of your own SOC 2 report.
 Also, if the subservice provider includes “user controls” that apply to your company, those provisions should be incorporated into your SOC 2 report and tested by your auditors.

 As you can see, the changes to the TSP 100 and DC Section 200 are substantial.
 By conducting a readiness assessment, we can identify potential gaps in internal controls and implement a remediation plan to ensure you are addressing the new criteria.
 If questions arise, SC&H can provide appropriate assistance to ensure your company understands the guidance and new requirements.

-*More information about the TSP 100 revisions, the different types of SOC audits and considerations for preparing for them can be found in our earlier blog posts and our e-book, A Service Organization’s Guide to SOC 1, 2 and 3 Reports.
+*More information about the TSP 100 revisions, the different types of SOC audits and considerations for preparing for them can be found in our earlier blog posts and our eBook, A Comprehensive Guide to SOC Reports.